How can I be more resilient?

 Look after your physical health

-Taking steps to look after your physical health can help you manage stress and lessen the impact on your overall mental health.
-For example:
+Taking steps to look after your physical health can help you to look after your mental health and reduce feelings of stress.

-- Get good sleep.
-Stress can make it difficult for you to sleep, and you may develop sleep problems.
-Being well-rested can increase your ability to deal with difficult situations.
-(See our booklet How to cope with sleep problems for more information.)
+- Get enough sleep.
+Stress can often make it difficult to sleep, and can cause sleep problems.
+Getting enough sleep can help you feel more able to deal with difficult situations.

 Give yourself a break